kosherhalal/FPSdemoARFoundations/README.md

 # FPSdemoARFoundations
-Adding ARFoundations features and touch input for mobile to the Unity FPS Tutorial sample
+Adding ARFoundations features and Mobile support for the Unity FPS example project